v2kiran/PSLiteDB/README.md

 ***

-## Connect Database
+## :saxophone: Connect Database

-The connection to the first db is stored in a session variable called `$LiteDBPSConnection`.
+- The connection to the first db is stored in a session variable called `$LiteDBPSConnection`.
-This connection variable is re-used in various cmdlets from this module making it efficient by having to type less. if you want to work with multiple databases then you will need to store each connection from `Open-LiteDBConnection` in a different variable and pass that to each cmdlet's `Connection` parameter.
+- This connection variable is re-used in various cmdlets from this module making it efficient by having to type less.
+- if you want to work with multiple databases then you will need to store each connection from `Open-LiteDBConnection` in a different variable and pass that to each cmdlet's `Connection` parameter.
 Check the [Wiki](https://github.com/v2kiran/PSLiteDB/wiki/Working-with-Multiple-Databases) for an example on how to work with multiple databases simultaneously.

 ```powershell
 Open-LiteDBConnection -Database $dbPath
 ```

 ***

-## Create a Collection.
+## :trumpet: Create a Collection

 ```powershell
 New-LiteDBCollection -Collection SvcCollection